priyankarpal/projectshut/contributing.md

 cd ProjectsHut
 ```

+6. Rename `.env.example` to `.env` & add your `GitHub Personal Access Token` in `.env` file

-6.  install dependencies
+7. install dependencies

 ```
 pnpm i
 ```

-7.  run in local
+8.  run in local

 ```
 pnpm dev
 ```

-8. Create a new branch using your `GitHub Username`
+9. Create a new branch using your `GitHub Username`

 ```diff
 git checkout -b [name_of_your_new_branch]
 ```

-9. Make sure all the test cases pass
+10. Make sure all the test cases pass

 ```
 pnpm test
 ```

-10. Add your changes.
+11. Add your changes.

 ```diff
 git add .
 ```

-11. Add your commits
+12. Add your commits

 ```diff
 git commit -m "Your Changes"